Life at SEAS

 The Dana Building

-Students do much of their classwork inside the century-old Samuel T. Dana Building.
-Despite its historic registry, the Dana Building is a state-of-the-art example of a green renovation, featuring materials that were recycled or manufactured from renewable resources.
+Students conduct much of their classwork inside the Samuel T. Dana Building.
+Despite its historic registry, the Dana Building is a state-of-the-art example of green renovation, featuring materials that were recycled or manufactured from renewable resources.

-Inside the Dana Building, environmental principles are not only taught but also upheld and demonstrated to the community.
-Its sun and shade gardens are landscaped exclusively with native plants, and it has earned LEED Gold certification from the U.S. Green Building Council.
+Inside the Dana Building, environmental principles are taught,upheld, and demonstrated to and by the community.
+Dana’s sun and shade gardens are landscaped exclusively with native plants, and it has earned LEED Gold certification from the U.S. Green Building Council.

 About Ann Arbor